SpiNNakerManchester/SpiNNakerManchester.github.io/docs/push_bot/index.md

 <img src="wificonnector.jpg" style="width: 400px">
 </center>

+To use the SpiNNaker board wifi adaptor, you must first plug the usb connection into something to provide it with power.

 # The wifi access point that is used to relay between the push bot and either a host machine or the wifi connector.

 <center>